-Dalton State College requires that each administrator undergo an Administrative Comprehensive Evaluation, including a 360° feedback assessment, five years after tenure was granted or five years after the most recent promotion and every five years thereafter.
 Per the Board of Regents Policy Manual, Section 4.7, academic administrators who hold faculty rank and are tenured at the institution aligned with an academic unit will receive an annual review by their appropriate supervisor and will undergo a comprehensive evaluation, including a 360° feedback assessment every five years.
 It is intended that an academic administrator's comprehensive evaluation include a review of traditional faculty activities that align with the responsibilities of the administrator.
+As such, Dalton State College requires that each administrator undergo an Administrative Comprehensive Evaluation, using the most recent 360° feedback assessment, five years after tenure was granted or five years after the most recent promotion and every five years thereafter.

 Those undergoing a Five-Year Administrative Comprehensive Evaluation must submit their electronic portfolio for review by their immediate supervisor by the dates specified on the evaluation timeline.
 The immediate supervisor will write a review of the administrator's performance in the form of a letter to the candidate and Provost.
-The review will be based upon the portfolio and the 360° feedback assessment.
+The review will be based upon the contents of the portfolio and the most recent 360° feedback assessment (which administrators undergo every other year).
 After the administrator has an opportunity to respond, the immediate supervisor will upload the letter to the electronic portfolio and will email a copy of the letter to the Provost.
 The Provost will conduct the Five-Year Administrative Comprehensive Evaluation for the assistant or associate provost position, while the President will conduct the Five-Year Administrative Comprehensive Evaluation for the Provost position.